OSU-BMBL/scDEAL/README.md

 Run bulkmode.py and scmodel.py with user-defined parameters:

 ```
-$ source scDEAL/bin/activate
+source scDEAL/bin/activate
-(scDEAL) $ python bulkmodel.py --drug "I.BET.762" --dimreduce "DAE" --encoder_h_dims "256,128" --predictor_h_dims "128,64" --bottleneck 512 --data_name "GSE110894" --sampling "upsampling" --dropout 0.1 --lr 0.5 --printgene "F" -mod "new" --checkpoint "False"
+python bulkmodel.py --drug "I.BET.762" --dimreduce "DAE" --encoder_h_dims "256,128" --predictor_h_dims "128,64" --bottleneck 512 --data_name "GSE110894" --sampling "upsampling" --dropout 0.1 --lr 0.5 --printgene "F" -mod "new" --checkpoint "False"
-(scDEAL) $ python scmodel.py --sc_data "GSE110894" --dimreduce "DAE" --drug "I.BET.762" --bulk_h_dims "256,128" --bottleneck 512 --predictor_h_dims "128,64" --dropout 0.1 --printgene "F" -mod "new" --lr 0.5 --printgene "F" -mod "new" --checkpoint "False"
+python scmodel.py --sc_data "GSE110894" --dimreduce "DAE" --drug "I.BET.762" --bulk_h_dims "256,128" --bottleneck 512 --predictor_h_dims "128,64" --dropout 0.1 --printgene "F" -mod "new" --lr 0.5 --printgene "F" -mod "new" --checkpoint "False"
 ```
 This step trains the scDEAL model and predicts the sensitivity of I-BET-762 of the input scRNA-Seq data from GSE110984.
 Remember that the dimension of the encoder and predictor should be identical (--bulk_h_dims "256,256" --bottleneck 256) in two steps.
 Other applicable drugs and their resistance can be viewed from the table provided in the file:

-### Expected run time for demo
+### Expected run time for the demo
 The training time of the test case including bulk-level and single-cell-level training on the testing computer was 4 minutes.

 ### Expected output
 The expected output format of scDEAL is the [AnnData](https://anndata.readthedocs.io/en/latest/anndata.AnnData.html) object (.h5ad) applied by the scanpy package.
-The file will be stored in the directory "scDEAL//adata/data/".
+The file will be stored in the directory "scDEAL/adata/data/".
 The prediction of sensitivity will be stored in adata.obs["sens_label"] (if you load your AnnDdata object named as adata) where 0 represents resistance and 1 represents sensitivity respectively.
 Further analysis for the output can be processed by the package [Scanpy](https://scanpy.readthedocs.io/en/stable/).
 The object can be loaded into python through the function: [scanpy.read_h5ad](https://scanpy.readthedocs.io/en/latest/generated/scanpy.read_h5ad.html#scanpy-read-h5ad).

 The expected output format of a successful run show includes: